saravananmanikandan/saravanan-code/README.md

 - 👋 Hi, I’m @saravanan-code
 - 👀 I’m interested in Ui/UX
-- 🌱 I’m currently pursuing computer science and engineering
+- 🌱 currently pursuing computer science and engineering

 <!---
 saravanan-code/saravanan-code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.